 A respected teacher leader in the school and district, Tynes Curry sits on Weinland Park's Building Leadership Team and the district's School Improvement Team.
 She is responsible for monitoring teacher-based teams and coaching colleagues, participates in Ohio State University's ASPIRE program to support new educators, and provides both districtwide and statewide professional development.
 Tynes Curry conceived and implemented the Critical Friends network at Weinland Park to encourage discussion, dismantle isolated teaching practices and share best practices.
 She also created "Chat and Chew," offering professional development opportunities in the staff lounge during teachers' breaks.
 She is known for her ability to gain the attention of her audience and lead productive discussions.

 Tiffany Tynes Curry earned a Bachelor of Arts in elementary education from Wittenberg University in 2001 and a Master of Education in curriculum and instruction from Ashland University in 2006.
-She is working toward her Doctorate of Education in teacher leadership at Walden University.
+On March 17, 2017, she successfully defended her dissertation titled: A Comparative Study of Elementary Mathematics Specialists and Mathematics Coaches on Fourth Grade Students’ Mathematics Achievement, completing the requirements to earn her Doctorate of Education in Teacher Leadership degree at Walden University.

 "I'm pursuing my doctorate because I want to be able to communicate the value of having specialized elementary school teachers.
 We..." (read more)